message_credits

 identifier

-of the currency (in this casemessage_credits
+of the currency (in this case message_credits

 ).
-For these alert types, thethresholds
+For these

-body parameter is not required, since the threshold is implicitly set to 0 and these alerts fire on either side of that threshold.
-As long as these alert configurations are created, you won’t need to store the configuration ID in your data model. - Create a subscription for the customer.
-Note that subscriptions in Orb do not have to be explicitly marked as prepaid, and
+of that threshold.
+As long as these alert configurations are created, you won’t need to store the configuration ID in your data model.message_credits

-currency will automatically draw down from themessage_credits
+currency will automatically draw down from the message_credits

-prepaid balance.
-You can mix and match price currencies in a subscription, and Orb will automatically draw down from the appropriate balance. - In your data model, create a nullable timestamp field called
+price currencies in a subscription, and Orb will automatically draw down from the appropriate balance.messages_blocked_until

 .
-When this field is a non-null timestamp in the future, the customer is blocked from sending messages.
-When this field isnull
+When this field is a non-null timestamp in the future,

 signifies an incrementamount